 4.10.
 Attach the one way tubing to the end of the catheter.

 4.11 Once the tubing is attached to a syringe, aspirate the fluid and collect the samples for laboratory analyses.
-Pleural pressures are obtained as each aliquot is removed (250mL-500mL) as well.
+Pleural pressures should be obtained as each aliquot is removed (250mL-500mL) as well.
 For the cytological analysis, a minimum of 50mL is required.
 Additional fluid should be obtained for other tests, such as cell counts, pH, etc.

 4.11 Once the samples are obtained, measure the opening pleural pressures.
 The aspiration should stop when the pleural pressure drops to -20mm H20.